Madhuvanipatnam/network-automation-labs/README.md

 ### 🔹 health_check.py

-Output of the health check script using `show ip interface brief` to identify interface status and detect issues.
-The script also generates a report file (`health_report.txt`) for logging and future analysis.
+Performs a network health check by analyzing interface status using `show ip interface brief`, detecting issues, and generating a report file (`health_report.txt`) for logging and future analysis.

 ---
 ## 📊 Lab Topologies